wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 The `PowerAuthConfiguration.Builder` class provides the following additional methods that can alter the configuration:

-- `offlineAuthorizationCodeComponentLength()` - Alters the default component length for the [offline authorization code](#symmetric-offline-multi-factor-authorization-code).
+- `offlineAuthenticationCodeComponentLength()` - Alters the default component length for the [offline authentication code](#symmetric-offline-multi-factor-authentication-code).
 The values between 4 and 8 are allowed.
 The default value is 8.
 - `externalEncryptionKey()` - See [External Encryption Key](#external-encryption-key) chapter for more details.
 - `disableAutomaticProtocolUpgrade()` - Disables the automatic protocol upgrade.
 This option should be used only for debugging purposes.